Gospel: Mark 13:24-32

 "from the four winds" referred to the four points on the compass (north, south, east, and west).

 "from the edge of earth to the edge of heaven."
-Ancient people thought the earth was flat plate and the sky was an upside down bowl that covered the earth plate.
+Ancient people thought the earth was a flat plate and the sky was an upside down bowl that covered the earth plate.
 At some point, the ancients thought, the edge of the earth would touch the edge of "bowl" heaven.
 Even the people who lived in these distant lands would be gathered for the Kingdom.

 13:30 "Amen, I say to you that, in no way, this generation will not pass (on)" Mark introduced another very emphatic statement.
-"Amen, I say to you" was re-enforced with a double negative ("in no way" and "not").
+"Amen, I say to you" was reinforced with a double negative ("in no way" and "not").
 Mark truly believed the second coming would occur in the apostolic generation.

 Viewing the end of time, Jesus saw the event as the visit of the divine King.
 God would prepare the visit with cosmic signs and events [24-25] as a means of announcement.
 The King would arrive in a way that reflected his power and reputation (on the clouds); his messengers-criers ("angels") would go throughout the known world to gather all the faithful [26-27].
 Remember that the Jewish people had been displaced throughout the known world because of economic opportunity or oppression.
 Jesus implied that the injustice of Jews living on foreign soil would be corrected during his lifetime [30].

 How did his disciples know Jesus spoke the truth?
-Jesus gave a farming analogy of the fig tree (green before the summer [29]) to support his belief in God's immanent judgement.
+Jesus gave a farming analogy of the fig tree (green before the summer [29]) to support his belief in God's immanent judgment.
 Then he compared God's creation to his words.
 Nature changed, but his words would not; they were eternal and, so, trustworthy 31].

 After all that, Jesus said that only God knew the day (the time frame) or the hour (the exact moment) of these events [32].
 Doesn't this contradict his preaching and assurance?
 To the impatient Westerner, the answer would seem to be "yes."
 But Jesus challenged his disciples to see the process through God's eyes.
 These things would happen in God's time, not ours.
 The teaching of Jesus challenged both his audience and our uncertain time to trust God with the future.
 Anxiety and paranoia were futile responses to a situation that requires faith.